Skip to main content

 API_ENDPOINT=abcd-efg

 To access these variables, you will need to use the dotenv npm package.
 Learn how to do so below.
-Or skip ahead to adding TakeShape to your build process
+Or skip ahead to updating the build process

 Installing and implementing dotenv